Eating Disorder Treatment, San Diego

 An unhealthy obsession with food, body weight, and a low self-esteem are the typical red flags that signal towards an eating disorder.
 Eating disorders frequently appear during the teen years or young adulthood.
 However, they may also develop during childhood or later in life.

-These conditions affect both genders, although rates among women are higher than among men.
-Like women who have eating disorders, men also have a distorted sense of body image.
 For example, men may have muscle dysmorphia, a type of disorder marked by an extreme concern with becoming more muscular.
 Researchers have found that eating disorders are caused by a complex interaction of genetic, biological, behavioral, psychological, and social factors.

 - Individual Therapy, Cognitive-Behavioral Therapy and Dialectical Behavioral Therapy